Hi. My name is Ayeon. I am a Korean American college student and I love history.

 Where I am from:

 I was born and raised in Seoul, South Korea and immigrated to the U.S. when I was young.
 New York City has been my new home ever since.
-I am currently attending a university in Boston, MA.
+I am currently attending college in Boston.

 History to me: